5 Real Estate Rules All Homebuyers Should Know About

 Registration: Till the property is not registered following the due procedure, the buyer does not become the legal owner of the property.
 Rules related to property registration are laid in the Indian Stamps Act, 1899.
 Apart from paying one per cent of the property value as registration charge, the buyer has to pay stamp duty ranging from 4-10 per cent in India.
 Do note here that stamp duty evasion may invite a penalty leading to 10 times of the stamp duty amount.
 While it rarely happens, some type of offences may also land you in jail for six months.

-Renting: While archaic laws are still in practice, the Draft Model Tenancy Act was launched in 2015 to change the way function in this housing segment.
+Renting: While archaic laws are still in practice, the Draft Model Tenancy Act was launched in 2019 to change the way things function in this housing segment.
 While the asset remains his, a landlord cannot enter the premises, says the Act, without giving the tenant a written notice 24 hours.
 Landlords have to follow the same process if they want to carry out any renovation work.

 Transfer: In matters of transfer, provisions of the Transfer of Property Act, 1882, apply.
 According to the Act, "property of any kind may be transferred" by a person "competent to contract and entitled to transferable property, or authorised to dispose of transferable property not his own".
 This could be done via sale, gift and relinquishment.
 However, the law states that you can never make a contract to gift a property which you are hoping to own in future.